-Never before has there been such a need for flexibility in manufacturing as we see in today’s world.
+Never before has there been such a need for flexibility in manufacturing through the supply chain as we see in today’s world.
 COVID-19 has turned world markets upside down and it is now more critical than ever that organisations engage with the right partner today and for the future.

 With demand often difficult to predict, combined with the volatile supply chain market means that achieving a reliable supply of your products to market can be a challenge to maintain, and requires significant internal resource.